 Dallas County vital records can be found at the Texas Office of Vital Records has copies of birth and death records reported from 1903.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Texas for current fees and application process.

 You can search online for Dallas County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Texas Birth and Death Certificate, Marriage or Divorce Verification Application to mail.

-Dallas County consists of Federal Census Schedules to guide in looking into your family tree.
-Federal Population Schedules can be found for 1850, 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.
+There are many types of census records for Dallas County guide you in researching your family tree.
+Federal Population Schedules are available for 1850, 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.

 Dallas Co.
 Mortality Schedules can be found for 1850, 1860, 1870 and 1880.
 Dallas Co.
 Industry and Agriculture can be obtained for 1850, 1860, 1870 and 1880.
 Dallas Co.
 Union Veterans Schedules is available for 1890.
 The Slave Schedules exist for 1850 & 1860.

 Another census resource is the Texas, Compiled Census and Census Substitutes Index from 1820-1890.
 One can find free online and printable census forms to help you with your research.
 See Also Texas Census Records Research Guide.